Fast symmetric factorization of hierarchical matrices with applications: Symmetric Factorization of low-rank update

 This proves the symmetric factorization. \end{proof}

 \begin{remark} A slightly more numerically stable variant of factorization~\eqref{eq_main} is:

 where $Q$ is a unitary matrix such that $U=QR$. \end{remark}

-\begin{remark} Even though the previous theorem only addresses the symmetric factorization problem with no restrictions on the symmetric of the factors, we can also easily obtain a {\em square-root factorization} in a similar manner.
-By this we mean that for a given symmetric positive definite matrix $A$, one can obtain a symmetric matrix $G$ such that $G^2 = A$.
+\begin{remark} Even though the previous theorem only addresses the symmetric factorization problem with no restrictions of the factors being symmetric (i.e., $W=W^T$), we can also easily obtain a {\em square-root factorization} in a similar manner.
+By this we mean that for a given symmetric positive-definite matrix $A$, one can obtain a symmetric matrix $G$ such that $G^2 = A$.
 The key ingredient is obtaining a square-root factorization of a low-rank update to the identity:

 where $X$ is a symmetric matrix and satisfies